aws-samples/eks-workshop-v2/website/docs/introduction/setup/your-account.md

 ```

 :::caution
-The terraform state file (terraform.tfstate) is used to determine what resources were provisioned and is used in the cleanup process.
+The Terraform state file (terraform.tfstate) is used to determine what resources were provisioned and is used in the cleanup process.
 If you delete/lose it, you will have to manually delete the resources.
 :::

 ## Cleanup